-Applies to a business principally engaged in the manufacture of non-forged tools used for cutting or machining operations, dies or molds which are used to cut or form materials in a press, or jigs and fixtures used to hold or position work for machines.
-Also applies to a business principally engaged in making molds for plastics molding or nonferrous metal casting operations or dies for wire drawing, stamping, extrusion, threading or tapping.
+Applies to a business principally engaged in machining tool steel or tungsten carbide into non-forged tools used for cutting or machining operations on machine shop equipment (e.g., lathes, mills), dies or molds which are used to cut or form materials in a press, or jigs and fixtures used to hold or position work for machine --- shop equipment.
+Also applies to a business principally engaged in --- machining tool steel or tungsten carbide into molds for unrelated plastics molding or nonferrous metal casting --- businesses or dies for unrelated wire drawing, metal stamping, plastic or nonferrous metal extrusion --- businesses.
+The business' machining operations may include but are not necessarily limited to turning, milling, grinding or tapping.
+The tools, dies or molds may be assembled together, polished, buffed, tested and inspected.